sbarthelemy/collada-dom/Readme.txt

 features.
 The COLLADA Viewer and its sample documents replace all the hard coded COLLADA demos that were included with older PS3 releases.

-<COLLADA_ROOT>\
 +--dom                      The DOM library for Parsing COLLADA Documents
 |  +--CodeGen
 |  +--external-libs         Open source libraries used by DOM
 |  +--include
+|  +--license
 |  +--make
- |  +--projects             Project files for PS3, Win32 and Macintosh platforms
+|  +--projects              Project files for PS3, Windows and Mac OS X target
+|  +--release
- |  +--src                  DOM source code
+|  +--src
- |  +--test                 Source code for COLLADA DOM's automated test suite
 |  +--...
 |
 +--fx                       The COLLADA effect loader library for Cg shaders
 |  +--build
 |  +--include
+|  +--license
 |  +--make
- |  +--projects             Project files for PS3, Win32 and Macintosh platforms
+|  +--projects              Project files for PS3, Windows and Mac OS X target
- |  +--src                  COLLADA effect loader source code
+|  +--src
 |  +--...
 |
 +--License_Folder           Licenses for open source software included in COLLADA Viewer
 |  +--other
 |  +--license_e.txt
 |
 +--rt                       The Runtime Rendering library that uses OpenGL ES or PSGL
 |  +--build
 |  +--external-libs         Open source libraries used by rt module
 |  +--include
 |  +--make
- |  +--projects             Project files for PS3, Win32 and Macintosh platforms
+|  +--projects              Project files for PS3, Windows and Mac OS X target
- |  +--src                  COLLADA runtime rendering library source code
+|  +--src
 |  +--...
 |
 +--viewer
 |  +-bin                    The application binary that uses all software libraries above to make a COLLADA document viewer
- |     +-samples.zip        Compressed sample COLLADA documents used by COLLADA Viewer
+|     +-samples.zip         Compressed art assets and shaders used by COLLADA Viewer
- |     +-samples.doc        Description of sample COLLADA documents
+|     +-samples.doc         Description of COLLADA sample documents
 |
 |  +-make
 |     +-common.mk
 |     +-rules.mk
 |     +-viewer.mk
 |
 |  +-projects
- |     +-linux              Source code for Linux COLLADA Viewer
- |     +-vc8-PS3            Visual Studio 2005 project files and platform-specific source code for PS3 COLLADA Viewer
+|     +-VC8-PS3             Visual Studio 2005 project files and platform-specific source code for PS3 COLLADA Viewer
- |     +-vc8-Win            Visual Studio 2005 project files and platform-specific source code for Windows native COLLADA Viewer
+|     +-VC8-Win             Visual Studio 2005 project files and platform-specific source code for Windows native COLLADA Viewer
- |     +-vc9-PS3            Visual Studio 2008 project files and platform-specific source code for PS3 COLLADA Viewer
+|     +-VC9-PS3             Visual Studio 2008 project files and platform-specific source code for PS3 COLLADA Viewer
- |     +-vc9-Win            Visual Studio 2008 project files and platform-specific source code for Windows native COLLADA Viewer
+|     +-VC9-Win             Visual Studio 2008 project files and platform-specific source code for Windows native COLLADA Viewer
- |     +-xcode              Macintosh Xcode project files and source code for Macintosh COLLADA Viewer
- |
 |     +--...
 |
+|  +-license.txt
+|  +-Makefile
+|
- +--Makefile                Makefile (for Linux and MSYS) to build COLLADA Viewer and the necessary libraries +--Makefile.linux          Makefile to build Linux COLLADA Viewer and the necessary libraries +--Readme.txt              This file
++--Makefile                 Makefile for MSYS to build COLLADA Viewer and the necessary libraries +--Makefile.linux           Makefile for Linux to build COLLADA Viewer and the necessary libraries +--Readme.txt               This file